geoserver/geoserver/doc/en/user/source/rest/api/index.rst

 REST configuration API reference
 ================================

 This section describes the GeoServer REST configuration API.

-You may also want to refer to the `Swagger spec <https://docs.geoserver.org/latest/en/user/rest/index.html#api>`_ but heed the warning.
+.. note:: You may also wish to review the hand-written :doc:`Open API  </rest/index>`_ documentation.
+This documentation not auto-generated and may not exactly match the latest GeoServer.
+Please treat this resource as documentation only as this is not suitable for client generation.

 .. toctree::
    :maxdepth: 1